FrancoisSchnell/screenshotlapse/README.md

 ### Features

-- takes screenshots at given intervals
+- takes screenshots at given intervals in date-time folders
-- automatically numbered : 1.png, 2.png, etc
+- screenshots are automatically numbered : 1.png, 2.png, etc

 Afterwards you need to open the screenshots folder in a video editor program like Davinci Resolve (free) to adjust and render your timelapse